EfeImrek/movie-sentiment-analysis/README.md

 ## AI Usage Statement

-This README and parts of the project plan were drafted with assistance from **ChatGPT (GPT-5)** to improve structure, clarity, and English expression.
+Portions of this README and the initial project outline were generated with assistance from ChatGPT (GPT-5).
+The tool was used exclusively to improve the clarity, grammar, and organization of the text.

+All analytical decisions, dataset selection, and final wording were completed and verified by the author.
+The use of AI was limited to language support and did not involve automated code or data generation.

-All content was reviewed and refined by the project author to ensure originality and compliance with academic integrity standards.
+This declaration is made to ensure full transparency and compliance with the course’s academic integrity policy.

 ---